okta/okta.github.io/_source/_posts/2018-10-16-token-auth-for-java.md

 The `@EnableResourceServer` has a couple of implications that are worth pointing out.
 If you take a look at the [documentation for the annotation](https://docs.spring.io/spring-security/oauth/apidocs/org/springframework/security/oauth2/config/annotation/web/configuration/EnableResourceServer.html), you'll see a couple important points: if you want to configure the resource server, you need to define a `ResourceServerConfigurerAdapter` bean; and a `WebSecurityConfigurerAdapter` bean is added with a hard-coded order of 3.

-Why do we care?
+Why should you care?
 Because in a more complex web application, you're gonna want to configure the permissions using both a `ResourceServerConfigurerAdapter` and a `WebSecurityConfigurerAdapter`.
 This is a change from simply using the `WebSecurityConfigurerAdapter`, as you do when you use the `@EnableOAuth2Sso` annotation, so I thought I'd warn you about it.
 Typically the resource server endpoints would start with `/api` or something and would be configured and protected by the `ResourceServerConfigurerAdapter` while any other plain HTML endpoints would be configured by the `WebSecurityConfigurerAdapter`.
 However, you'll need to add `@Order(Ordered.HIGHEST_PRECEDENCE)` to the `WebSecurityConfigurerAdapter`  to have it take precedence over the default one with the hard-coded order.

 Take a look at [the `full-config` branch](https://github.com/oktadeveloper/okta-spring-boot-token-auth-example/tree/full-config) if you want to see a more concrete example of how this is done.
 You can also take a peek at the Siva Tech article in the links at the end.